 No inversions, but insane height, wild speed, and extreme positive G-forces.
 This is about as intense as it gets.

 - First drop angle: 85 degrees (just shy of straight down)

 With its gleaming red lift hill piercing the Kings Dominion skyline and towering over the nearby Anaconda and Rebel Yell coasters, the mere sight of Intimidator 305 gets hearts, er, racing.
 Themed to the late NASCAR legend, Dale "the Intimidator" Earnhardt, the ride is designed more for speed than airtime.
 It may have been designed for a bit too much speed, actually.

-When it debuted at the beginning of the 2010 season and hit 94 mph, however, there were reports of passengers "graying out" or nearly blacking out from the ride's crushing positive G-forces.
+Like Millennium Force, the original Giga-Coaster at sister park, Cedar Point, Intimidator 305 was supposed to reach a top speed of over 90 mph.
+When it debuted at the beginning of the 2010 season and hit 94 mph, however, there were reports of passengers "graying out" (nearly blacking out) from the ride's crushing positive G-forces.

 Typical of newer non-inverting steel coasters, the trains feature stripped-down, open cars that leave riders fairly exposed.
 When it debuted, Intimidator 305's over-the-shoulder restraints used a harder, more rigid material that caused head-banging moments during the ride's wild transitions.
 They have been swapped out for restraints that use more pliable straps.
 The combination lap bar/OTS restraints now keep passengers snug, but quite comfortable throughout the ride.